anuket-project/anuket-specifications/doc/tech/usecases.md

 alot of use cases can be developed at the Edge as Cloud Gamming , AR/VR , 5G private networks ,vRAN ,...etc

-In section under CNTT  , we try to develop  and define solid Model and Architecture to become the defacto of Edge in Telco

 <a name="5.1.2"></a>
 ### 5.1.2 Objective